Not the plant you're looking for? Search over 300,000 plants

 Cultivation

 Plant in a moisture-retentive, well-drained soil, in a warm, sheltered position in full sun.
 Plant with the crown 5-8cm deep to encourage new shoots to grow from below ground level.
-Can be grown in containers, at least 45cm deep and wide, in a soil-based potting compost, ideal for conservatory cultivation.
+Can be grown in containers, at least 45cm deep and wide, in a peat-free, loam-based potting compost, ideal for conservatory cultivation.
 See also clematis cultivation for further advice

 Propagation